awsdocs/iam-user-guide/doc_source/id_roles_providers_create_oidc_verify-thumbprint.md

    Copy the certificate \(including the `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` lines\) and paste it into a text file\.
 Then save the file with the file name **certificate\.crt**\.

-1. Use the OpenSSL command\-line tool to execute the following command\.
+1. Use the OpenSSL command line tool to run the following command\.

    ```
    openssl x509 -in certificate.crt -fingerprint -noout